AIRI-Institute/Probing_framework/README.md

-# Readme for Probing Framework
+# Universal Probing Framework

-Probing Framework provides a full pipeline for probing experiments, i. e. experiments for interpretation of large language models (for more see About Probing).
+This probing Framework provides a full pipeline for probing experiments, i. e. experiments for interpretation of large language models.
 In a nutshell, Probing Framework supports:

 - automatic generation of probing tasks on the basis of [Universal Dependencies](https://universaldependencies.org/) annotation;
 - generation of probing tasks based on manual queries to data in the [CONLL-U](https://universaldependencies.org/format.html) format;